josefglatz/beuser_fastswitch/README.md

 ## Development

-> The ongoing development is done within the develop branch!
+> The ongoing development is done within the main branch!

-You can use `composer require-dev josefglatz/beuser-fastswitch:dev-develop` if you want to test the current development state.
+You can use `composer require-dev josefglatz/beuser-fastswitch:dev-main` if you want to test the current development state.

 ---